YoboY23420/GMRF/README.md

 # Learning Dynamic Affinity Graphs for Multi-view Region Fusion in Coarse-to-Fine 3D Registration
-This is the official source codes of the paper "Graph-based Multi-view Region-aware Fusion Networks for Medical Image Registration".
+This is the official source codes of the paper "Learning Dynamic Affinity Graphs for Multi-view Region Fusion in Coarse-to-Fine 3D Registration".